tohuwabohu/puppet-puppet/README.md

 ##Overview

 Manage the Puppet package state and run Puppet in masterless mode on a regular basis.
-When changes are applied, a list of users can be notified.
+When changes are applied, a given user can be notified via email.

 ##Usage

-Install puppet and hiera:
+Install puppet and hiera.
+By default, Puppet will be executed every 30 minutes and logs will be send to syslog.

 ```
 class { 'puppet': }